Uyuni Proxy Registration

-Proxy systems are registered as Salt clients using a bootstrap script.
+Proxy systems are registered as Salt clients using bootstrap script or Web UI.

 This procedure describes software channel setup and registering the installed proxy as the Uyuni client, using an activation key.

 On the Uyuni Server, create openSUSE Leap and the Uyuni Proxy channels with the

 spacewalk-common-channels \ opensuse_leap15_4 \ opensuse_leap15_4-non-oss \ opensuse_leap15_4-non-oss-updates \ opensuse_leap15_4-updates \ opensuse_leap15_4-backports-updates \ opensuse_leap15_4-sle-updates \ uyuni-proxy-stable-leap-154

 uyuni-proxy-stable-leap-154you can also try